Posts Tagged ‘Evan Iliadis Philippines’

 Do they really need all this manpower to subdue a guy just for drinking a beer?

-Apparently, the bystander didn’t like the question, he left.
+Apparently, the bystander didn’t like the question, so he left.

 Venice is a crazy place to live.
-You’re caught in the middle of a middle-class bourgeoisie homeowners, homeless, leftists activists, nostalgic of the hippie era, artists and singers in search of a breakthrough that will change their life, but more often will never come.
+You’re caught in the middle of middle-class bourgeoisie homeowners, homeless, leftist activists, nostalgic of the hippie era, artists, and singers in search of a breakthrough that will change their lives, but more often will never come.

-Cops are everywhere on the streets, their 4X4 patrol the beach all night long looking for campers.
-I have rarely seen such a concentration of law enforcement on a tourist place.
-Talk about California the most liberal state of the Union…
+Cops are everywhere on the streets; their 4X4 patrols the beach all night long looking for campers.
+I have rarely seen such a concentration of law enforcement in a tourist place.
+Talk about California, the most liberal State of the Union…

 My Big Fat Philippines Wedding